MicrosoftDocs/security/compass/incident-response-playbook-compromised-malicious-app.md

 # Compromised and malicious applications investigation

-This article provides guidance on identifying and investigating malicious attacks on one or more applications in a customer tenant that are compromised.
+This article provides guidance on identifying and investigating malicious attacks on one or more applications in a customer tenant.
 The step-by-step instructions will help you take the required remedial action to protect information and minimize further risks.

 - **Prerequisites:** Covers the specific requirements you need to complete before starting the investigation.
 For example, logging that should be turned on, roles and permissions required, among others.
 - **Workflow:** Shows the logical flow that you should follow to perform this investigation.